chinapedia/wikipedia.abstract.en/Page/You_have_two_cows.md

-Two_cows_grazing.jpgs have been used as metaphors in economic satire.]]
+s have been used as metaphors in economic satire.]]
 "YOU HAVE TWO COWS" is a form of political satire on various political, economic, etc. systems.
 The setup of a typical joke of this kind is the assumption that you live within a given system and you have two cows.
 The punch line is what happens to you and the cows in this system.

 History